Save Up on Premiums: factors that affect Your Critical Illness Insurance premiums

 When an insurance company underwrites a critical illness insurance application, there are several factors that they look into to determine the level of risk you present.
 They will base the premiums on that risk.

 Remember, insurance is about covering a risk (at least, from the insurance company’s point of view).
 In this case, the insurance company would like to evaluate the risk of your being diagnosed with a critical illness.
-The higher the risk of your getting a critical illness, the higher your premiums will be.
+The higher the risk of getting critically ill, the higher your premiums will be.

-It will do good to look at the different factors that the insurance company will consider so that it can give you an idea on how to save up on premiums.
-Here they are:
+It will do good to look at the different factors that the insurance company will consider.
+This will determine whether you will have lower or higher premiums for your policy.

 -